Booookkkkkssss/books_main/README.md

 ### To Reproduce:
 <details>

-<summary> Steps To Follow </summary>
-1. Assure the presence of a Jupyter Notebook or Jupyter Labs environment and that Python programming skills are available.
+1. Assure the presence of a Jupyter Notebook or a JupyterLab environment and that Python programming skills are available.
 2. Use the .csv file in this repository and load the data into the Jupyter environment.
 3. Assure a working knowledge of XGBoost, pandas, NumPy, scikit-learn libraries, natural language processing, classification models and statistical tests.
 3. Using the code in this repository, copy the prepare.py, explore.py and model.py files and import them into the Jupyter workbook.